Caxito (footballer)

-Jeferson Luiz da Silva Caetano (born 18 August 1991), commonly known as Caxito, is a Brazilian footballer who plays as a forward for Real Noroeste.
+Jeferson Luiz da Silva Caetano (born 18 August 1991), commonly known as Caxito, is a Brazilian footballer who plays as a forward for Portuguesa Santista.

 In a journeyman career, he played in the championships of eight states, winning the Campeonato Paraibano with Treze in 2020.
 He was the top scorer of the Campeonato Pernambucano in 2017 and 2018, respectively for Afogados and América-PE.
 He did not play in a national league until his Campeonato Brasileiro Série C debut aged nearly 27.

 Career

 Early career

 Born in Recife in the state of Pernambuco, Caxito played in the youth ranks of Sport Recife, but in 2011 was released after playing in the under-20 side.
 He went on to play for smaller clubs, and not until 2017 did he play a full year instead of the four months of a state championship; he assisted his father as a bricklayer in the off-season.